Chow groups of tensor triangulated categories

 \subsection{The case $G = \mathbb{Z}/2\mathbb{Z} \times \mathbb{Z}/2\mathbb{Z}$}

 If $G = \mathbb{Z}/2\mathbb{Z} \times \mathbb{Z}/2\mathbb{Z} = \langle x,y \vert x^2=y^2=1, xy = yx \rangle$ and $k$ is a field of characteristic 2, the computations become more involved.

 As a consequence of \cite{carlson}*{Theorem 7.6}, we have that $\mathcal{V}_G(k) = \mathbb{P}^1$.
 Therefore there is a proper subcategory of $kG\stab$ consisting of the modules of complexity~$\leq 1$.
 In order to work with those, we need the following classification: \begin{lma} All finite-dimensional indecomposable $kG$-modules of odd dimension have complexity 2. \end{lma} \begin{proof} Let $M$ be a odd-dimensional indecomposable module.
 If we assume that $M$ has complexity 1, then by \cite{bensonrep2}*{Theorem 5.10.4 and Corollary 5.10.7}, $M$ must be periodic, with period~1.
 In other words, if $\epsilon: P \twoheadrightarrow M$ is a projective cover of $M$, then we must have~$M \cong \ker(\epsilon)$.
-However, $kG$ is a local ring, and so the only indecomposable projective module is the free module of rank 1, which has $k$-dimension 4.
+However, since $G$ is a $2$-group, the only indecomposable projective module is the free module of rank 1 (see \cite{bensonrep1}*{Section 3.14}), which has $k$-dimension 4.
 Thus, if $M$ has dimension $2n+1$ and $P$ has dimension $4m$, then using that $\epsilon$ is surjective and the dimension formula, we get~$\dim_k(\ker(\epsilon)) = 4m-2n-1$.
 We see immediately that $\ker(\epsilon)$ cannot have dimension $2n+1$, and thus $M$ cannot have complexity~1.
-As it is non-projective it therefore must have complexity~2. \end{proof}
+As it is non-projective it must therefore have complexity~2. \end{proof}